rruzmuriel/rruzmuriel/README.md

 # **About**
 Co-founder of BeByDoing App.
-After working on my startup for the past 2 years, I've gained a deep knowledge of product management and designer, marketing strategies and business development plans.
+After working on my startup for the last few years, I've gained a deep knowledge of product management and designer, marketing strategies and business development plans.
 I contributed to some programming tasks and it has been a wake-up call for learning more about software development and coding.

 🛠 I’m currently learning more about React and backend development.